 - Explain the changes you’ve seen in them

 - Discuss the risks of their substance habit

 - Show them how much you care

-- Offer your complete support in helping them quit
+- Offer your complete support in helping them stop using

-- Ask what you can do to be a better parent
+- Ask what you can do to support them as their parent

 - Go over possible options for treatment or rehab